Installing agents

 # SS_DEFAULTCOLLECTOR_PLACEHOLDER default_collectors_placeholdersixthsense

-# Login to Sixthsense UI --> Go to Settings on Side Navbar --> Copy Access Token
+# Login to the SixthSense portal > Go to **Settings** on left navigation bar > Copy Access Token

 authentication: <service_auth_token>